What’s the Difference between a Verdict, Award or Settlement?0

 Why Is Money Given to an Injured Plaintiff for Pain and Suffering

 The only way an injured plaintiff can be compensated for pain-and-suffering is with money.
-While pain can be treated, it cannot be removed and the plaintiff cannot be medically made whole again.
-The only way to attempt that is with money.
+While pain can be treated, it cannot be removed and the plaintiff cannot medically be made whole again.
+The only way to compensate someone for an injury is with money.

 Philip L. Franckel, Esq.